carlRondoni/godocs-playground/README.md

-# godocs-example
+# godocs-playground

-godocs Example and quick documentation
+godocs Example and quick documentation, also serves as a playground to test all features for the godoc.

 ## Requirements